Summer camps hit with COVID outbreaks -- are schools next?

 In Illinois, health officials said 85 teens and adults at a Christian youth camp in mid-June tested positive, including an unvaccinated young adult who was hospitalized, and some people from the camp attended a nearby conference, leading to 11 additional cases.

 The Illinois Department of Public Health said all the campers were eligible for the vaccine, but only “a handful” of campers and staff had received it.
-The camp didn’t check vaccination status or require people to wear masks indoors, according to the department.
+The camp didn’t check people's vaccination status or require masks indoors, according to the department.

 The health department in Leon County, Florida, which includes Tallahassee, tweeted this month that an increase in cases there also was tied in part to summer camp outbreaks.